bluecatengineering/dora/docs/docker.md

 # Creating a dora docker image

-After checking out the ource, build dora in docker and create an image:
+After checking out the source, build dora in docker and create an image:

 ```
 docker build -t dora .